koordinates/kart/docs/DATASETS_v2.md

 ### Messagepack encoding

 [MessagePack](https://msgpack.org/) can serialise everything that JSON can serialise, plus byte strings.
-For MessagePack to be able to serialise features containing any of the sno-supported data types, sometimes the values to be serialised are converted to a more generic type first.
+For MessagePack to be able to serialise features containing any of the Kart-supported data types, sometimes the values to be serialised are converted to a more generic type first.
 The following serialisation logic is used:

 * `boolean` - serialised as a boolean.
 * `blob` - serialised as a byte string.